 Speaking of the track, singer Ben Barlow says, “Fall is a song about excess, release and escape.
 Although not a healthy coping mechanism we can all relate to turning to substances and social situations to liberate us from the internal struggles of life.
 This song paints a point in which Jet meets his new found love, Alice for the first time.
 A wild night where love blossoms in the midst of excess and escapism, from the come up to the come down and the realities both of those things bring.
 It sets us up for a love story full of ups, downs, discoveries and epiphanies.

 While we would love to show this love at first sight, Covid19 has made shooting videos all the more challenging.
-So, we looked at some of the things we love most- fucking around on tour and skateboarding.
+So, we looked at some of the things we love most- messing around on tour and skateboarding.
 We decided to reach out to skaters that we have met along our touring journey, that we believe deserve some recognition, and give them a platform to display their amazing talents.
 We also dug into our archive of tour footage and put it to good use.
 Giving you an insight into the world of Neck Deep.
 Expect to get all nostalgic looking back on better days, but also to stoke up some excitement for when things are back to normal.
-It’s all just good hearted fun, both in the track and in the video and we hope you enjoy listening and watching as much as we and this great bunch of skaters had whilst doing all this crazy shit!”
+It’s all just good hearted fun, both in the track and in the video and we hope you enjoy listening and watching Fall as much as we and this great bunch of skaters had whilst doing all this crazy stuff”

 On the heels of the trio of records that turned them from underground heroes to breakout stars, All Distortions Are Intentional is the biggest and boldest step yet in the creative evolution of Neck Deep.